SyntaxxHD/live-visualizer/README.md

 To create a Live Visualizer Animation (.lva) file, follow these steps:

 1. Create a new folder.
 2. Add a `visualizer.html` file to the folder.
-This file contains the visualizer's HTML code (Only what's inside the `body` tag.).
+This file contains the visualizer's HTML code (Only what's inside the `body` tag).
 3. Optionally, add a `visualizer.css` file to the folder.
 This file contains the visualizer's CSS code.
 4. Optionally, add a `visualizer.js` file to the folder.
 This file contains the visualizer's JavaScript code.
 5. Add any images used by the visualizer to an `images` folder inside the folder.
 6. Zip the folder and change the extension to `.lva`.

-Make shure that you add all image filenames to the `images` field of your Live Visualizer Configuration If you want to use the Dev Tools you can enable by setting the `dev`field to `true`.
+Make shure that you add all image filenames to the `images` field of your Live Visualizer Configuration.
+If you want to use the Dev Tools you can enable them by setting the `dev`field to `true`.

 ### Using Audio Data
 To use audio data in your Visualizer, you need to register the following function to get FFT (Fast Fourier Transform) events: